If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 When it comes to keeping your home and workplace safe, there are some must-haves.
 This list includes fire alarms, fire extinguishers and gas leak detectors.
 A gas leak, which can lead to carbon monoxide poisoning, has many culprits.
-Open fires that use gas, a car running in a garage, paint remover products, improper installation of a stove vent, a gas or wood-burning fireplace, kerosene or gas heaters and a grill being operated too close to the home can all cause gas leaks that can lead to carbon monoxide poisoning.
+Open fires that use gas, a car running in a garage, paint remover products, improper installation of a stove vent, a gas or wood-burning fireplace, kerosene or gas heaters, and a grill being operated too close to the home can all cause gas leaks that can lead to carbon monoxide poisoning.

 Get two products in one with the Kidde AC Plug-in Carbon Monoxide and Explosive Gas Detector Alarm, which comes with a loud 85-decibel alarm to alert users in the case of both carbon monoxide and explosive gas leaks.
 The Kiddie includes a digital display that continually updates every 15 seconds to let users know of their current level of carbon monoxide.
 A Peak Level Memory can recall the highest CO levels detected.
 Users can be sure that the alarm is in working condition by administering the test and reset buttons that will sound and immediately stop the alarm.
 The UL-listed alarm can be used in conditions ranging from -40 degrees Fahrenheit to 100 degrees Fahrenheit.
 The Kiddie provides three mounting options, including the wall outlet, a wall mount with a retractable cord and a table mount that can be used with a retractable cord.
 The Kiddie also comes with a battery backup in the case of power outages.

-2. Natural Digital Gas Detector
+2. Klein Tools ET120 Gas Leak Detector

-3. UEi Test Instruments Combustible Gas Leak Detector
+4. UEi Test Instruments Combustible Gas Leak Detector

 For a portable detector that can get into hard-to-reach places, we recommend the UEi Test Instruments Combustible Gas Leak Detector.
 The UEi is ideal for construction sites or home inspections, with a long 18-inch gooseneck, making it possible to reach spaces that are difficult to access.
 Designed for easy one-hand operation, the UEi has a tip light sensor that can illuminate the area where a leak is found.
 A protective boot and sensor cover adds durability to the UEi, which also includes a blinking low battery indicator (battery life is approximately five hours).
 The UEi has a headphone jack that enables users to discretely test for gas leaks without sounding a loud alarm.